50 Clues is a series of games created by Jeppe Norsker www.norsker.com

 Maria has taken her precautions and already prepared her escape before she was arrested.
 The plan is complex and encrypted in codes so no one else but herself can understand the plan.
 But she is heavily medicated during the custody and has forgotten most of the details.
 This is the foundation of the rest of the game.
 She must figure out the plan and carry it out.

 Her first goal is escape the psychiatric ward and increase her own strength by finding "her son" that she needs in episode 2.
 It's not her biological child, and he's not the only one from whom she gathers soul power.
 The game ends with them hiding in a safe house and performing a ritual to protect them from King Leopold.

 Episode 2: "White Sleep".

-White sleep is the name of a ritual that Mary wants to carry out in order to transfer good soul power to herself.
+White sleep is the name of a ritual that Maria wants to carry out in order to transfer good soul power to herself.
 It takes place in an old salt mine and includes both Alexander and his so called "brothers".
 The whole episode is about preparing for the ritual and execute it.
 At one point, Maria prevents Alexander from running away, which is an uncomfortable experience for many players.

 Episode 3: "The Fate of Leopold"